Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 5. Price:

-The most expensive product is not always the best.
-However, a price that is too low may indicate low quality.
-Compare the cost per gram of protein to assess the real value of the product.
+The most expensive product isn't always the best.
+However, a price that's too low can indicate poor quality.
+Compare prices per gram of protein to assess the true value of a product.

 Forms of protein release